 Robbie Foundation serves children from birth to 20 years of age by funding adaptive equipment, assistive technology and therapy treatment not covered by insurance.
 This organization advocates for early intervention and improving the quality of life for children with special needs.
 For families in Maine.
 Learn more about their scholarships here.

 The Cord Blood Center

 Umbilical cord blood has helped children survive over 80 diseases including leukemia, lymphoma, and anemia and is now being used in older patients.
 Cord Blood Center provides the latest up-to-date information and free resources for expecting parents.
 Their mission is to help others understand how they can benefit and help save the lives of sick children in need. http://cordbloodbanking.com

 Sister site https://cordbloodguide.com offers a free downloadable guide as well as user friendly content relating to cord blood and how cord blood banking works.

 Cancer misdiagnosis is the most common form of medical malpractice.
 This organization offers free resources and information for those interested in learning more about medical malpractice. www.malpracticecenter.com/misdiagnosis/

 This list is carefully curated by the limited staff of Lucy's Love Bus.
-If you would like your organization added to this list, you must offer FREE care or resources to pediatric cancer patients or their families.
+If you would like your organization to be added to this list, you must offer FREE care or resources to pediatric cancer patients or their families.
 If your organization fits that criteria, please complete the request form below.
+We reserve the right to determine which resources are added to this page, and will add approved resources/organizations to this page in 3-5 business days.
 We do not pay for content or collaborations.